-All visitors are expected to comport themselves in a manner consistent with an academic environment.
-Guests must identify themselves to Public Safety at the entrance of each building upon arrival.
-Public Safety requires a valid photo identification and the guests will be signed in.
-Guests will only be allowed in only if they have official business.
-Guests are subject to the instruction of Public Safety personnel as well as Administrative staff.
-A guest attending an event will be asked to leave if he/she appears to be intoxicated or refuses to follow directives given by Public Safety or Administrative staff.
-Permission to enter onto the College property is revocable at any time.
+Visitors are subject to the instruction of Public Safety personnel as well as Administrative staff.
+A visitor attending an event will be asked to leave if he/she appears to be intoxicated or refuses to follow directives given by Public Safety or Administrative staff.
+Permission to enter College property can be revoked at any time.
 Persons not having a legitimate purpose to be on campus may be asked to leave by Public Safety personnel.
 We ask for your cooperation in promoting a safe and secure College environment.
 If you see something unusual or someone acting suspiciously, please report it to Public Safety immediately.